 The only thing more beautiful may be these caramelized grill marks:

-The chicken gets marinated in orange juice overnight, so the acid tenderizes the chicken and the sugar helps create those oh-so-pretty caramelized grill marks.
+For this Mexican chicken marinade, we use orange and lime juices, a chili pepper, olive oil, salsa and salt and marinate the chicken overnight, so the acid from the citrus juices tenderizes the chicken and the sugar helps create those oh-so-pretty caramelized grill marks.

-You can cook this chicken on a grill, or using a grill pan like this one on your stove top.
+You can cook this Mexican marinated chicken on a grill, or using a grill pan like this one on your stove top.

-This chicken is totally killer (yes, I just said “killer”) with some Mexican rice and a class Three Bean & Three Pepper Salad (recipe is on it’s way!).
+This Mexican orange chicken is totally killer (yes, I just said “killer”) with some Mexican rice and a classic Mexican Three Bean & Three Pepper Salad.

 Be sure to pin this recipe to share it with your loved ones!